siljec/project-idi-rnnchatbot/README.md

  - If someone runs a model, and the files are not there, the model should preprocess the files.
 If the ubuntu raw files are not there, it should download the .tsv files.
  - Generate a small vocabulary and the necessary train, validate and test sets, with a size that github can handle
  - Compare Baseline and GridLSTM
+ - Save the best checkpoints based on perplexity

 ### References